mantidproject/mantid/Code/Mantid/docs/source/interfaces/Indirect_DataAnalysis.rst

 .. interface:: Data Analysis
   :widget: pgAbsCorAnnulus

-Annulus calculations are provided by the :ref:`<algm-IndirectAnnulusAbsorption>` algorithm.
+Annulus calculations are provided by the :ref:`IndirectAnnulusAbsorption
+<algm-IndirectAnnulusAbsorption>` algorithm.

 Sample Inner Radius
   Radius of the inner wall of the sample in :math:`cm`.